ap0nia/shadcn-svelte/apps/web/src/lib/content/docs/theming.md

 ---

 <script>
+  import { Alert, AlertDescription } from '$lib/registry/new-york/ui/alert'
   import ColorConverter from '$lib/components/docs/color-converter.svelte'
-  // import { Callout, Steps } from '$lib/components/docs';
-  // import HexToChannels from "$lib/components/docs/hex-to-channels.svelte";
 </script>

 We use CSS variables for styling.
 This allows you to easily change the colors of components without having to update class names.